Athletic Trainer Certified

 6. The athletic trainer must demonstrate knowledge of the principals of growth and development over the life span and possess the ability to assess data reflective of the athletes status and interpret the appropriate information.

-Education: Minimum of bachelor’s degree in health related field, with current NATA certification
+Education: Minimum of bachelor’s degree in health related field, with current BOC certification

 Experience: One or two years in athletic training setting preferred.
-Entry level graduates with NATA certification will be considered.
+Entry level graduates with BOC certification will be considered.

 PHYSICAL DEMANDS AND WORKING CONDITIONS: